Bass Groove & Harmony in Action: Student Submissions

 submit their interpretation

-Each submission was evaluated through three core areas:
+Each submission was evaluated through three lenses:

 What This Looks Like in Practice